rfshelley/Documentation/smartapp-developers-guide/modes.rst

 ----

-Allowing Users to Select Modes
+Allowing users to select Modes
 ------------------------------

 In the SmartApp ``preferences`` block, you can specify that the user select a mode by using the ``"mode"`` input type: